Abu al-Tufayl

 Abu al-Tufayl Amir ibn Wathila al-Kinani (أبو الطفيل عامر بن واثلة الكناني c.
-625–732) was a poet and one of the companions of the Islamic prophet Muhammad.
+625–732) was a poet, and a companion of the Islamic prophet Muhammad.

 Abu al-Tufayl went to Kufa during the reign of Hudhayfah ibn al-Yaman and then to Al-Mada'in.
-For many years, he was a companion of Ali.
-Abu al-Tufayl also studied scientific matters from Ali bin Abi Talib.
-After the death of Ali, he returned to Mecca and stayed there to the end of his life, around 102/732.
+For many years, he was a companion of Ali, and learned a lot from him.
+After the death of Ali, he returned to Mecca and stayed there until the end of his life, around 102 AH (732 CE).

 Life

-Abū Ṭufayl, ʿĀmir b.
-Wāthila b. ʿAbd Allāh b. ʿUmayr (or ʿAmr) b.
-Jābir b. Ḥamīs (Jakhsh) b.
-Judayy (Jurayy) b.
-Saʿd b.
-Layth al-Kinānī.
-He was born in the year that coincided with the battle of Uhud, which is why he was present in the last eight years of Muhammad's life.
+His full name was Abu al-Tufayl Amir ibn Wathila ibn Abdullah ibn Umayr ibn Jabir ibn Humays ibn Juday ibn Sa'ad ibn Layth al-Kinani, was born in the year that coincided with the battle of Uhud, and was present in the last eight years of Muhammad's life.

-He was a narrator of hadiths, a limited number from Muhammad and a large number from his important companions, including Hudhayfah ibn al-Yaman, Muadh ibn Jabal and Abd Allah ibn Mas'ud.
+He was considered a reliable narrator of hadiths, a limited number of which was narrated from Muhammad, and a large number from his important companions, including Hudhayfah ibn al-Yaman, Muadh ibn Jabal and Abd Allah ibn Mas'ud.
 Among the imams, he narrated hadiths from Ali, Hasan ibn Ali, and Zayn al-Abidin.
-It is stated in sufficient principles that he narrated hadith from Muhammad al-Baqir and also according to the causes of Shari'ah from Ja'far al-Sadiq.
-It is clear that the narrations of Abu l-Tufayl from Jafar Sadiq were before Jafar Sadiq reached the Imamate and during the life of Muhammad al-Baqir.
+It is stated in Kitab al-Kafi that he narrated hadith from Muhammad al-Baqir.According to Ibn Babawayh in his book, Ilal al-sharayi', Abu al-Tufayl narrated hadiths from Ja'far al-Sadiq too.
+The narrations of Abu al-Tufayl from Jafar al-Sadiq were before al-Sadiq reached the Imamate and was during the life of Muhammad al-Baqir.

 When Abd Allah ibn al-Zubayr asked for allegiance from Muhammad ibn al-Hanafiyya, who refused, Ibn al-Zubayr imprisoned him along with some of his companions, including Abu al-Tufayl, in the branches of Bani Hashim.
 Abu al-Tufayl was in prison until the uprising of Mukhtar al-Thaqafi.
 He was the standard-bearer of the army in Mukhtar's uprising to avenge the blood of Hussein.

 In response to Mu'awiya's question regarding his presence in the murder of Uthman, Abu al-Tufayl answered in the assembly of Mu'awiya I that he was present at the scene of Uthman's murder but he did not participate in it.

 He emphasized his strong friendship with Ali to Mu'awiya.

-He and his son, whose name was al-Tufayl, participated in the uprising that Ibn al-Ash'ath started against Hajjaj.
+Abu al-Tufayl and his son, whose name was al-Tufayl, participated in the uprising that Ibn al-Ash'ath started against Al-Hajjaj ibn Yusuf.
 In the war that took place in Muharram 82, his son al-Tufayl was killed, and Abu al-Tufayl wrote a poem in grief over his death.
 The last of Muhammad's companions to die was Abu al-Tufayl, in 732.